crawlmacos/GUIrilla/README.md

 ### 🕔 4.
 Maximal duration of parsing

 The -q argument controls the maximal duration of time used by GUIrilla crawler for parsing.
-It should be specified in minutes, and is an upper boundary for processing a single application.
+It should be specified in minutes and is an upper boundary for processing a single application.

 ---

 ## 📁 Input Format

-For bulk runs, provide a `app_details.txt` file formatted like:
+For bulk runs, provide an `app_details.txt` file formatted like:

 ```
 Calculator,com.apple.calculator,,os